puppetlabs/relay-rfcs/content/0005-step-execution-outcomes/rfc.md

 separate RFC will address the technical implementation of queries, but we highlight the change here because we eliminate the `approved` (expressed as `success`) and `rejected` step statuses as part of this RFC.

-Holistically, steps and queries belong to a category of atomic functionality we refer to as **actions**.

 In summary, today we have a YAML document with an approval step: